MeltwaterArchive/proxymatic/README.md

   -e, --expose-host     Expose services running in net=host mode.
 May cause
-                        port collisions when this container is also run in net=host mode on the same machine [default: False] --pen-servers=PENSERVERS
+                        port collisions when this container is also run in net=host mode on the same machine [default: False] --status-endpoint=STATUSENDPOINT
+                        Expose /status endpoint and HAproxy stats on this ip:port [default: 0.0.0.0:9090].
+Specify an empty
+                        string to disable this endpoint --max-connections=MAXCONNECTIONS
+                        Max number of connection per service [default: 8192] --pen-servers=PENSERVERS
-                        Max number of backend servers for each pen service [default: 32] --pen-clients=PENCLIENTS
+                        Max number of backends for each service [default: 64] --pen-clients=PENCLIENTS
+                        Max number of connection tracked clients [default:
+                        8192]
-                        Max number of pen client connections [default: 8192] --haproxy             Use HAproxy for TCP services instead of running everything through Pen [default: True] --haproxy-status=HAPROXYSTATUS
+  --haproxy             Use HAproxy for TCP services instead of running
-                        Expose the HAproxy health and stats on this ip:port, e.g. "0.0.0.0:9090" --vhost-domain=VHOSTDOMAIN
+                        everything through Pen [default: True] --vhost-domain=VHOSTDOMAIN
                         Domain to add service virtual host under, e.g.
                         "services.example.com"